 South Central Area: Ballyfermot People’s Park

-Breda Marron has been engaging with a range of community groups in Ballyfermot to help shape her ideas for the sculpture commission for the new Ballyfermot People’s Park.
+Breda Marron engaged with a range of community groups in Ballyfermot to help shape her ideas for the sculpture commission for the new Ballyfermot People’s Park.

 Breda ran a series of workshops with 5th class students in Mary Queen of Angels 2 National School.
 They met in the park where Breda’s sculpture will be installed and in the classroom.
 They discussed the new park plans and explored ideas for sculptures using clay.
 Breda will continue to work with the students when permissible again under public health guidelines.